Code of Conduct

 Money Laundering & Accounting Fraud

-Money laundering is defined as the process of converting illegal proceeds so that funds are made to appear legitimate and can thereby enter the stream of commerce.
+Money laundering is the process of converting illegal proceeds so that funds are made to appear legitimate and can thereby enter the stream of commerce.
 It is not limited to cash transactions.
 Adaptive forbids engaging in or knowingly assisting in money laundering.
 It is your responsibility to report any unrecorded funds or assets or false or artificial entries in the books and records of Adaptive if you become aware of them.
 If you learn of or suspect accounting fraud, report it immediately to the Hotline, the Chief Financial Officer, or the Legal Department.

 Improper Influence on Conduct of Auditors